spyrosoft/haproxy-config/README.md

 In particular, this HAProxy configuration file has examples for:
 * Redirecting http to https
 * Redirecting www to non-www
-* SSL via HAProxy directly
+* Strip SSL using HAProxy directly